 Information and documents requested by the Authority should be provided within 30 days, unless the Authority states otherwise.
-Given the time constraints of merger control procedures, the Authority usually establishes a deadline no longer than 10 working days for the parties to provide the required information.
+Given the time constraints of merger control procedures, the Authority usually establishes a deadline for reply no longer than 10 working days.
+As referred above, all information requests to the notifying parties stop the clock.

-Failure to supply or the supply of false, inaccurate or incomplete information in response to a request by the Authority in the exercise of its powers, as well as failure to co-operate with the Authority or obstruction to the exercise by the same of the powers described above, constitute misdemeanours punishable with fines up to 1% of the preceding year's turnover for each of the undertakings involved.
+Failure to supply or the supply of false, inaccurate or incomplete information in response to a request by the Authority, as well as failure to co-operate with the Authority or obstruction to the exercise by the same of the powers described above, constitute misdemeanours punishable with fines up to 1% of the preceding year's turnover for each of the undertakings involved.
 The Authority may also decide to apply a periodic penalty payment of up to 5% of the average daily turnover in the preceding year, for each day of delay.
-The powers to impose fines have not been used to date.
+These powers have not been used to date.